By: Chuck Frey

 George’s clients have included Canadian Imperial Bank of Commerce, Copenhagen Institute for the Future, Electric Power Research Institute, European Foundation for Management Development, European Investment Bank, Ford Motor Co., Greenpeace, Intel, H-P, Procter & Gamble, Siemens, Swedish Organizational Learning Association, Unilever, UNDP, and World Wildlife Foundation among others.
 George held Senior Research Fellow position at INSEAD, and Research Fellowship at London School of Economics.

 Currently, he serves as Research Fellow at the University of Amsterdam Business School, and on the Editorial Board of the Journal of Knowledge Management.
-You can learn more about George’s pioneering work at the CommunityIntelligence website and his mentoring at this web page.
+You can learn more about George’s pioneering work at the CommunityIntelligence website.

 Q: How does your work relate to creativity?